-The Company leases corporate office space under operating lease arrangements in Washington, D.C. and San Diego, CA. The San Diego, CA operating lease is set to expire in March 2023 with the option to terminate in October 2022.
-The option to terminate was included in the term used in determining the right-of-use asset balance.
+The Company leases corporate office space under operating lease arrangements in Washington, D.C. and San Diego, CA. The San Diego, CA operating lease is set to terminate on October 1, 2022.
+In April 2022, the Company entered into a lease agreement for new office space in San Diego, CA. This lease has a seven year term and an estimated commencement date of October 1, 2022.